open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/continuous-profiler.md

 This scenario might happen when the data processing thread is not able to export data the given period of time.

-Thread sampler will resume when any of the buffers are empty.
+Thread sampling resumes when any of the buffers are empty.

-### Troubleshooting the .NET profiler
+### Troubleshoot the .NET profiler

 #### How do I know if it's working?

-At the startup, the SignalFx Instrumentation for .NET logs the string `ContinuousProfiler::StartThreadSampling` at `info` log level.
+At startup, the OpenTelemetry Instrumentation for .NET logs the string `ContinuousProfiler::StartThreadSampling` at `info` log level.

 You can grep for this in the native logs for the instrumentation